-Diluted Earnings per share is not computed as the impact of potential equity shares for calculating diluted earnings per included in the determination of diluted earnings per share to the extent to which they are dilutive.
-The options have not been included in the determination of basic earnings per share.
-Details relating to the options are set out in note 33.
-The OCCRPS are considered to be potential Equity shares.
-They have been included in the determination of diluted as an exceptional item for the year ended 31 March 2020.
+The Company had filed an appeal with the Chief Controlling Revenue Authority, Pune (CCRA), disputing the stamp duty amount calculation and the penalty, in the matter of application for adjudication of stamp duty on the order of the National Company Law Tribunal on the Composite Scheme between Thomas Cook (India) Limited and its current and erstwhile subsidiaries/ associates.
+The Company had provided for stamp duty of Rs.
+2,500 lakhs and had charged to the Statement of Profit and Loss as an exceptional item for the year ended 31 March 2020.
 In June 2022, Government of Maharashtra announced an Amnesty Scheme, which the Company availed.
 Pursuant to the same, the Company has withdrawn the appeal and deposited Rs.
 2,702.8 lakhs during the quarter ended 30 June 2022 (including interim payments) with the Collector of Stamps Enf-2.
 The amount deposited includes Rs.
 202.8 lakhs towards penalty, which has been shown as an exceptional item.
 The Company has received the certified order duly endorsed with the stamp duty from the Collector of Stamps on 13 September 2022.